0xfrost-wonder/jacobdmn/README.md

 # 🚀 Hi, I’m a Blockchain Developer
-I built my own blockchain from scratch, built my own cryptocurrency, (and stole many ideas from Ethereum) to make sure I understand the first principles behind the thing. - Fluent in English, native in Solidity.
+I built my own blockchain from scratch, built my own cryptocurrency, (and stole many ideas from Ethereum) to make sure I understand the first principles behind the thing. - Fluent in English, Native in Solidity.

 -------------------------------
 ### Blockchain Stack (Solidity, Hyperledger, Web3.js):